Desktop Organization

 Desktop organization refers to the systematic arrangement and management of files, folders, and shortcuts on your computer's desktop interface.
 It encompasses strategies for reducing visual clutter, establishing logical file hierarchies, and maintaining a workspace that supports efficient workflows and quick access to essential items.

-What is Desktop Organization?
+What Desktop Organization means

 Desktop organization is the practice of intentionally structuring your computer's desktop environment to maximize productivity and minimize distractions.
 Just as a physical desk benefits from thoughtful arrangement, your digital desktop serves as a primary workspace that can either support or hinder your daily tasks.